xchkcode0803/UExplore/README.md

 1. Click on "Direction" located on the bottom left of the home page.
 This will take the user to a seperate interface
 2. Enter two intersections by entering the corresponding street names (two street names for one intersection) or by clicking on any two intersections on a map (This auto fills the intersection entry boxes)
 3. Click on "Search directions".
 A path will be displayed along with a detailed driving instruction.
 Arrows showing the driving direction will be displayed once zoomed in.
+User can also follow along the path by clicking on "next", which will take the user through each of the turning point along the path.